pyodide/pyodide-blog/content/posts/pyodide-react-pandas-matplotlib-scikit.md

 };
 ```

-The custom hook useGetContexts can be used in order to run python code in any child component of the PyodideContextProvider component.
+The custom hook useGetContexts can be used in order to run Python code in any child component of the PyodideContextProvider component.

 ```
-const {pyodide, isPyodideLoaded} = useGetContexts();
+const {Pyodide, isPyodideLoaded} = useGetContexts();
 ```
--- pyodide: The current instance of pyodide.
+-- Pyodide: The current instance of Pyodide.
 <br/>
--- isPyodideLoaded: A boolean value that can be used to check if pyodide has been loaded.
+-- isPyodideLoaded: A boolean value that can be used to check if Pyodide has been loaded.

 ## Defining Python Functions

-The way I run the python code is by defining python functions within a javascript template literal string.
+The way I run the Python code is by defining Python functions within a javascript template literal string.
 Below is an example of a function that adds two numbers.

 ```
 const addTwoNums = `